Luxed/nvim-config/notes.md

 ## Current issues

 - Highlighting is imperfect at best.
 Support for Semantic tokens is comming which should improve the situation a lot.
-- Completion doesn't work well with things that are not imported (not at all or is very slow when enabled).
-  Seems like this is a lot faster in VSCode somehow.
-- Completion doesn't allow for auto imports (works in VSCode)
 - Completion float only shows 1 implementation and the number of overloads.
   Instead of showing documentation it could show every implementation maybe?
   The way OmniSharp-vim does it is to have 1 completion item per implementation.
   While VSCode gives you 1 completion item for all, but then the popup can be scrolled through using the arrow keys to find the implementation/documentation of the override you want.
 - Go to metadata doesn't work yet (doesn't help with completion floats not handled properly).
-- Everything feels extremely slow.
-- Nothing works in 0.6 preview (at least on Windows)
-- 2 OmniSharp instances are created whenever I work on a project

 # Treesitter issues